 When your goal is strong abs, you don't need to spend hours and hours doing mountain climbers, holding planks or crunching on a stability ball.
-The most efficient ab workouts are the ones that incorporate high-intensity interval training (HIIT).
+The most efficient core workouts are the ones that incorporate high-intensity interval training (HIIT).

-Cut your routine down to snack-size and strengthen your abs with this routine from Elise Joan, Beachbody trainer and creator of Barre Blend.
+Cut your routine down to and strengthen your abs with this routine from Elise Joan, Beachbody trainer and creator of Barre Blend.
 It only takes 20 minutes, and you can modify it to fit any fitness level.

 Joan designed this routine as part of our 30-Day Abs Challenge, but you can do this workout even if you're not participating in the rest of the month-long program.